flavorjones/concourse-deployer/README.md

 rake bosh:update:windows_stemcell           # upload windows stemcell to the director rake letsencrypt:backup                     # backup web:/etc/letsencrypt to local disk rake letsencrypt:create                     # create a cert
-rake letsencrypt:import                     # import letsencrypt keys into `private.yml` from backup rake letsencrypt:renew                      # renew the certificate
+rake letsencrypt:import                     # import letsencrypt keys into `secrets.yml` from backup rake letsencrypt:renew                      # renew the certificate
 rake letsencrypt:restore                    # restore web:/etc/letsencrypt from backup
 ```

 ## A Note on Security

-It's incredibly important that you don't leak your credentials by committing them to a public git repository.
-This gem will `.gitignore` a set of files that contain sensitive credentials.
-However, this means you'll need to find your own way to keep them private and safe (I recommend a password vault).
+It's incredibly important that you don't risk leaking your credentials by committing them in the clear to a public git repository.
+This gem will use `git-crypt` to ensure the files are encrypted that contain sensitive credentials.

-Files it's OK to commit to a public repo, because they contain no sensitive data:

-* `.envrc`
-* `concourse.yml`
-* `cloud-config.yml`

-Files it's NOT OK to be public, because they contain sensitive data:
+Files that contain sensitive data:

 * `bbl-state.json`
-* `concourse.atc.pg.gz`
-* `letsencrypt.tar.gz`
-* `private.yml`
+* `secrets.yml`
-* `rsa_ssh`
+* `cluster-creds.yml`
 * `service-account.key.json`

-If you've installed `git-crypt`, then you should move each of these files from your `.gitignore` into your `.gitattributes` specifying `filter=git-crypt diff=git-crypt` for each.
+* the `vars` subdirectory

+You will see these files listed in `.gitattributes` invoking git-crypt for them.

+* TODO `concourse.atc.pg.gz` ?
+* TODO `letsencrypt.tar.gz` ?

 ## Deploying to GCP

+### Step 0: create a postgres database on GCP

+Note the following information:

+* password
+* IP address

 ### Step 1: initialize